ItsMeSamey/dbms_student_info_system/backend/README.md

-# Student Information System
+# Student Information System (Backend)

-A web application designed to manage academic data for students and faculty.
-It provides different interfaces and capabilities based on user roles, with a significant portion of the business logic implemented within the database using PL/SQL.
+This is the backend component of a web application designed to manage academic data for students and faculty.
+It provides an API for data management and retrieval, with a significant portion of the business logic implemented within the PostgreSQL database using PL/SQL.

-## Features

-* **Faculty Portal:** Faculty can view lists of students, courses, and enrollments, and access detailed student information including transcripts for grade management.
-* **User Authentication:** Secure login for both students and faculty members.
-* **Student Management (Faculty Only):** Faculty can perform CRUD (Create, Read, Update, Delete) operations on student records.
-* **Course Management (Faculty Only):** Faculty can manage course information (Create, Read, Update, Delete).
-* **Enrollment Management (Faculty Only):** Faculty can enroll students in courses and remove enrollments.
-* **Grade Management (Faculty Only):** Faculty can add, edit, and delete grades for student enrollments.

-* **Student Portal:** Students can view their personal information, academic transcript, and calculated GPA.

 ## Architecture Overview

 This project follows a layered architecture.
-The frontend is a React application that communicates with a Go backend via RESTful APIs.
-A key aspect of the backend is that it delegates much of the data interaction, validation, and core business logic to the PostgreSQL database using **PL/SQL functions and procedures**.
+The backend is a Go application that exposes a RESTful API.
+A key aspect of this backend is that it delegates much of the data interaction, validation, and core business logic to the PostgreSQL database using **PL/SQL functions and procedures**.

 The Go backend acts as a thin layer, primarily handling:
 * Receiving HTTP requests.